CENG501-Projects/CENG501-Spring2022/Project_Akpinar_Ayik/Readme.md

 $$I[n]=F[n]  ⊙I[n-1]+(1-F[n])⊙C[n]$$

-where ⊙ operator again corresponds to element-wise multiplication, $$W_{fr}, W_{cr}$$ correspond to weight matrices for previous outputs to determine forget and candidate signal, respectively.
+where ⊙ operator again corresponds to element-wise multiplication, $W_{fr}, W_{cr}$ correspond to weight matrices for previous outputs to determine forget and candidate signal, respectively.

 The authors also found that employing a constant threshold does not work effectively for various learning problems since the maximum range of the membrane potentials varies for distinct datasets.
 They use an exponential moving average (EMA) to monitor the membrane potential statistic.
 And estimate the membrane potential during the training to reach an appropriate threshold which is simplified as a linear function of membrane potential.